transientskp/tkp/documentation/devref/database/intro.rst

 (Again, this requires a correct :file:`~/.monetdb` file.)
 The :option:`--no-create-database` will prevent the script from completely deleting and recreating the database, and instead it will just create the necessary tables and functions.
-It will also load various catalogs (NVSS, WENSS, VLSS); this may take a while, so if the script seems to pause for a while, it is probably loading those catalogs.

 You can check if everything went correct (assuming you didn't see any errors in the output from the setup.db.batch script in the first